 That’s was not to say that one had to simply grin and bear it.
 Most religions and philosophies suggested that the best way to deal with suffering was to look it in the eye, prescribing a variety of regimes.
 Aristotle advised a life lived in accordance with virtue as the best means to happiness.
 Jews recommended fidelity to the law; Christians, the cultivation of charity.
 Confucians and Daoists, for their part, taught their followers to live in accordance with the Way.
 And Muslims sought submission to God and his word.

-Most religions and philosophies suggested that the best way to deal with suffering was to look it in the eye.
 Yet what all of these traditions shared was the belief that suffering, though pervasive, could be overcome through discipline and sacrifice.
 It was important to resist short-term pleasures in favor of long-term cultivation of the mind, spurning fleeting seductions in favor of more lasting harmony and peace.

 This lifestyle wasn’t supposed to be easy.
 The ranks of the content, as Aristotle observed, would ever be the “happy few.”
 But for those rare people who would commit themselves to the discipline of the regime, the promise of a flourishing life was great.
 “The mere search for higher happiness,” Cicero observed, “not merely its actual attainment, is a prize beyond all human wealth or honor or physical pleasure.”
 True happiness, in short, had to be earned.

 But something unusual happened in the 18th century: The way people talked about happiness started to shift.
 Whereas happiness had once been seen as a rare and special achievement in a world of suffering and pain, now there was a growing consensus that many stood a good chance of outwitting suffering, once and for all.